Android NDK/Native API Guidelines

 If the API allows for multiple callbacks to be set, use register/unregister terminology

-In such a case, the void* is needed on registerCallback, invoke, and unregisterCallback.
+In such a case, the void* context argument is needed on registerCallback and unregisterCallback and must be passed to the callback when invoked.

 Nullability